renovatebot/renovate/docs/usage/configuration-options.md

 ## gitDeleteBeforePush

-Configure this to `true` to change branch push behavior from using force push to deleting the branch (if it exists) and repushing.
+Configure this to `true` to change branch push behavior from using force push to deleting the branch (if it exists) and repushing (Bitbucket-server-only).
 This is generally reserved for environments where force push has been disabled.
-This will cause open pull requests for the deleted branch to be closed.
+This will cause open pull requests for the deleted branch to be removed.

 ## stabilityDays